 To help you implement your server and validator, we provide the following four Scala libraries as part of the DAML SDK.
 Changes to them are explained as part of the Release notes.

 Contains interfaces abstracting over the state of a participant node relevant for a Daml Ledger API server.

 These are the interfaces whose implementation is specific to a particular X ledger.
 These interfaces are optimized for ease of implementation.

 These utilities provide methods to succintly implement interfaces from

 participant-state.jaron top of a key-value state storage.

 See documentation in package.scala

-ledger-api-server.jar(source code for server, source code for indexer)
+ledger-api-server.jar(source code for API server, source code for indexer)